awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + **entities** - Contains Java files that represent the model.
 In this example, the model class is named **WorkItem**.
 + **jdbc** - Contains Java files that use the JDBC API to interact with the RDS database.
 + **services** - Contains Java files that invoke AWS services.
 For example, the **software.amazon.awssdk.services.ses.SesClient** object is used to send email messages.
-+ **securingweb** - Contains Java files required for Spring Security.
++ **securingweb** - Contains Java files required for Spring security.

 ## Create the Java classes

-Create the Java classes, including the Spring security classes that secures the web application with a login form.
+Create the Java classes, including the Spring security classes that secure the web application with a login form.
 In this application, a Java class sets up an in-memory user store that contains a single user (the user name is **user** and the password is **password**.)

 ### Create the Spring security classes